Glavin001/tslint-clean-code/README.md

 `newspaper-order` | We would like a source file to be like a newspaper article.
 Detail should increase as we move downward, until at the end we find the lowest level functions and details in the source file. | 0.1.0
 `no-flag-args` | Functions should only do one thing, therefore passing a boolean into a function is a bad practice.
 The function does one thing if the flag is true and another if the flag is false! | 0.1.0
 `no-for-each-push` | Enforce using Array.map instead of Array.forEach and Array.push. | 0.1.0
-`no-map-without-assignment` | Ensure results of Array.map is either assigned to variable or returned | 0.1.0 `no-complex-conditionals` | Enforce the maximum complexity of conditional expressions. | 0.1.0 `prefer-dry-conditionals` | Don't-Repeat-Yourself in if statement conditionals, instead use Switch statements. | 0.1.0
+`no-map-without-usage` | Ensure results of Array.map is either assigned to variable or returned | 0.1.0 `no-complex-conditionals` | Enforce the maximum complexity of conditional expressions. | 0.1.0 `prefer-dry-conditionals` | Don't-Repeat-Yourself in if statement conditionals, instead use Switch statements. | 0.1.0